GuilhermeFracalossi/BlingMonitor/README.md

 A minimum amount of gpu resource it's necessary for the

+## How to use

+Just download the `BlingMonitor.jar` from the [Release](https://github.com/GuilhermeFracalossi/BlingMonitor/releases/) tab and run it with a double-click or `java -jar BlingMonitor.jar` from the terminal.
+The default *login* and *password* are `admin`, for start using the software.
+Keep in mind that this is a beta release.

 ## Features

 * **Grid-mode**: group all registered cameras to fit in a maximized screen